foundersandcoders/our-site-v3/src/apprenticeship-guide/for-employers.md

 title: For employers
 ---

-We have selected 16 candidates drawn from a large pool of applicants.
-They started a pre-apprenticeship programme with us at the beginning of February that ends on April 10th.
-Apprenticeship interviews start in March.
-Once hired, apprentices start their apprenticeship training with us on April 13th and will then be ready to join their employers on June 14th.

-The _Founders and Coders_ apprenticeship training is recognised by the Education and Skills Funding Agency (ESFA).
-It follows the [Level 4 Software Developer apprenticeship standard](https://www.instituteforapprenticeships.org/media/4392/software-developer-st0116-standard.pdf), which we expect the apprentices to complete in 12 months, with most of the training taking place in the first two months of the apprenticeship.

-As with all apprenticeships, the apprentice is expected to spend at least 20% of their time engaged in off-the-job training.
-End-point assessments are carried out by the [British Computer Society](https://www.bcs.org/deliver-and-teach-qualifications/training-providers-and-adult-education-centres/deliver-digital-it-apprenticeships/end-point-assessment-for-training-providers/).
-There are no significant restrictions placed by the ESFA on the age of an apprentice or on their academic background.

-The _Founders and Coders_ programme follows the new Software Developer standard and focuses on the modern Web stack: JavaScript, HTML & CSS; Git; HTTP; testing; Node.js & Express; SQL & databases; APIs, authentication & security; continuous integration & deployment; SPAs & React.
+The _Founders and Coders_ programme follows the new [Level 4 Software Developer apprenticeship standard](https://www.instituteforapprenticeships.org/media/4392/software-developer-st0116-standard.pdf) and focuses on the modern Web stack: JavaScript, HTML & CSS; Git; HTTP; testing; Node.js & Express; SQL & databases; APIs, authentication & security; continuous integration & deployment; SPAs & React.

-Immediately after the apprentice is hired, they start their apprenticeship training with us, before joining you on a full-time basis after two months. _Founders and Coders_ will continue to provide support to both employer and apprentice throughout the length of the apprenticeship until the apprentice is fully prepared for, and passes, their end-point assessment.

-We are partnering with the [London Progression Collaboration](https://www.thelpc.uk/) to keep the administrative burden on employers to a minimum.
-Through the LPC, employers who are not already paying the apprenticeship levy will be able to access funding to ensure that there will be no apprenticeship training fees to pay.
+- ### How long does the apprenticeship last?

+The apprenticeship ends when the apprentice completes their end-point assessment with the [British Computer Society](https://www.bcs.org/develop-your-people/develop-your-team-or-organisation/digital-it-apprenticeships-for-your-team/bcs-end-point-assessment/), typically within 15 months and usually after no more than 18 months.

+- ### When does training take place?

+  1. Full-time block training in the first 12 weeks of employment;
+  1. Weekly day release for as long as is useful to both employer and apprentice;
+  1. Up to 5 days of supervised mentorship;
+  1. Preparation for the end-point assessment.

+- ### What is the recommended apprentice salary?

+  Our recommended apprentice starting salary is £24,000, paid from the beginning of their apprenticeship training, beginning in mid-April.

+- ### Will the apprentice expect a pay rise?

+  Not during the length of the apprentice contract.

+- ### How much does the training cost?

+  The apprenticeship training can be funded entirely through the apprenticeship levy or, for non-levy payers, through levy transfers, which we can arrange through the [London Progression Collaboration](https://www.thelpc.uk/).

+- ### What incentive payments are available for hiring a new apprentice?

+  The Government has recently announced a temporary doubling of the value of their incentive payments to employers to £3,000.
+For more information, see [incentive payments for hiring a new apprentice](https://www.gov.uk/guidance/incentive-payments-for-hiring-a-new-apprentice).

+If you have any more questions, please contact [Dan](mailto:dan@foundersandcoders.com).